DevExpress/dotnet-eud/interface-elements-for-web/articles/html-editor/working-with-images/modify-an-image's-settings-in-html-editor.md

 ---
 title: Modify an Image's Settings in HTML Editor
 ---
+# Modify an Image's Settings in HTML Editor
 To modify an image's settings within the editor's content, do one of the following.
 * Double-click the image.
 * Right-click on the image and select **Change Image** within the invoked context menu.